holderbp/lecture_notes/phy231-234/16_inductance-generators-transformers.md

 ![A transformer that will allow the French hairdryer to be plugged into a US wall](images/16_hairdryer-transformer.png)

-(b) The current from the wall (assuming we build and ideal transformer) is:
+(b) The current from the wall (assuming we build an ideal transformer) is:
 ```math
 I_1 = \frac{I_2 V_2}{V_1} = \frac{P_2}{V_1} = \frac{1 \text{ kW}}{120 \text{ V}} = 8.3 \text{ A}
 ```